VOJAKIS/what-dinosaur-am-i/README.md

 # Am I a Dinosaur?
-Application for determination if you are a dinosaur or not
+Application to determine if you are a dinosaur or not.